lifedebugging/Lanchain/Documents & semantic search/Embedding Relationship/readme.md

 To undersatand how we have to answer **what is the subtraction actually doing to the vector**?

 **Answer**: Dog and Puppy are related by one thing - age/maturity.
 When you subtract `Dog` from `Puppy`, you're isolating that realationship.
-You're left with a vector that roughly means "youngoness" or "the young version of"
+You're left with a vector that roughly means "youngness" or "the young version of"

 Then you add that to `Cat`.
 You get the yougness of the Cat.

 # Insights
 That shows the embedding space captures realtionships as directions.
-Substraction isolates a relationship, addition applies it somwhere else.
+Subtraction isolates a relationship, addition applies it somwhere else.

 # Key observation
 The [code](embed_relation.py) uses `zip` version for calculating cosine product.

 However, I prefer `np.dot` with numpy.